danielholmes/sudoku-solver/README.md

 ## TODO:
- - Remodel
-   - Puzzles have slots - empty or int
-   - Attempts have puzzles and dictionary of coords to just int
  - Validate puzzle on input and prevent unsolvable - which groups within fromEntries
  - Display fixed vs entered in different colours
  - Offer a by line entry option